ceph/ceph/doc/architecture.rst

                 |<----+         |

-The ``cephx`` protocol authenticates ongoing communications between the client machine and the Ceph servers.
-Each message sent between a client and server, subsequent to the initial authentication, is signed using a ticket that the monitors, OSDs and metadata servers can verify with their shared secret.
+The ``cephx`` protocol authenticates ongoing communications between the clients and Ceph daemons.
+After initial authentication, each message sent between a client and a daemon is signed using a ticket that can be verified by monitors, OSDs, and metadata daemons.
+This ticket is verified by using the secret shared between the client and the daemon.

 .. ditaa::